More than 70,000 individuals in our County are uninsured and don't have access to a doctor, dentist or a mental health provider.*

 And we have a plan to make it happen, right here in our community.

-Through the collaborative work of our 17 Community Impact Partnerships - involving more than 100 nonprofit agencies, healthcare providers, schools, libraries, faith-based organizations, businesses and government entities - United Way is leading the way to reform the healthcare system in Lancaster County.
+Through the collaborative work of our Collective Impact Partnerships - involving more than 100 nonprofit agencies, healthcare providers, schools, libraries, faith-based organizations, businesses and government entities - United Way is leading the way to reform the healthcare system in Lancaster County.
 Here are just a few examples of that work: